How to fix supply chain execution gaps and build competitive advantage

 Summary: Supply chain execution failures are increasing as disruptions rise and systems remain disconnected.
 While teams work harder to keep orders, warehouses and transportation running, most breakdowns happen in the gaps between systems not within them.

 When disruption occurs, execution usually takes the blame because it is the first line of defense.
 But data from our survey of U.S. supply chain leaders shows the real issue isn’t execution systems failing, it’s the space between them.
-Because order, warehouse and transportation management weren’t designed to work together, but rather operate in silos.
+Order management systems (OMS), warehouse management systems (WMS) and transportation management systems (TMS) weren’t designed to work together, but rather to operate in silos.

 Supply chain breakdowns rarely announce themselves with sirens.
 They start with something small like one late truck, then it spreads.
-If a transportation delay isn’t connected to warehouse operations or fulfillment, teams are forced into last-minute firefighting.
+If a transportation delay isn’t communicated in warehouse operations or fulfillment, teams are forced into last-minute firefighting.
 Dock doors go unused or overbooked, labor is misallocated and customer promises are missed.

-The challenge isn’t effort, it’s architecture.
-What if a model existed where execution systems don’t just exchange data, but coordinate decisions in real time?
+The challenge isn’t effort, it’s the execution model.
+What if systems didn’t just exchange data, but helped coordinate decisions and actions across execution in real time?

 In our latest research, the survey data points to a consistent pattern: execution today still depends heavily on manual coordination.
 Only 20% of organizations report real-time, end-to-end visibility, while nearly 60% say manual workflows and interventions are the biggest source of inefficiency in supply chain execution.
-Automation gaps persist not because technology doesn’t exist, but because decisions can’t span systems end-to-end.
+Automation gaps persist not because technology doesn’t exist, but because decisions and actions still have to be coordinated manually across systems.

 Top barriers to adopting advanced, modern supply chain execution technology